DevZillion/Docs/nfc/skylanders/writing-tags/android/index.md

 > ### 7 - Now repeat step 6 but write ONLY sector 0.
 > ### 8 - Your tag should be ready, but sometimes it won't work due to dump's UID no being written.
 In this case you should do it manually but if can't that means your tags aren't UID (Re)Writable.

-## » Getting a dump's .Keys to read the written tag
+## » Getting a dump's .Keys to read the written tag (Required to write too)
 > ### 1 - Tap on this nice button.
 > ![Screenshot_20220223-195642_MIFARE_Classic_Tool](https://user-images.githubusercontent.com/77107077/155380473-f05846c5-7600-4ab9-9197-7babdd99d331.jpg)
 > ### 2 - Select the dump you want to get Keys from.